 How do we carry out our advisory task?

-- Our formal Opinions relate to proposals for legislation and are addressed to all three EU institutions involved in the legislative process, with the aim of flagging our main data protection concerns together with our recommendations.
+- Our Opinions and EDPS-EDPB Joint Opinions relate to proposals for legislation and are addressed to all three EU institutions involved in the legislative process, with the aim of flagging our main data protection concerns together with our recommendations.
 These Opinions are made public and are available to read on this website.
 Summaries of the EDPS Opinions are also published in the Official Journal of the EU.
 We actively follow the developments in the European Parliament and the Council after providing advice, and we are available to them for further consultation during all stages of the legislative process (e.g. during meetings of shadow rapporteurs of the Parliament or of working groups of the Council).

 - Our formal comments also address the data protection implications of proposals and soft law instruments in a different format to our Opinions.
 Our formal comments are available to read on this website.

 - We may also intervene before the EU courts either at the invitation of the Court of justice of the EU or on behalf of one of the parties in a case to offer our data protection expertise.
 At the Court of Justice or the General Court, we can highlight specific data protection issues to ensure that individuals' fundamental rights to privacy and data protection are respected.

 - The EDPS also monitors new technologies or other societal changes that may have an impact on data protection.
 Where appropriate we issue an Opinion on our own initiative.
 However useful and attractive these technologies or changes may be, our aim is to highlight if the fundamental rights to protection of privacy and personal data in the EU are at risk and recommend ways to safeguard these rights.